Clearpath-HQ/Clearpath_frontend/README.md

 1. Fork the repository
 2. Create a new branch: `git checkout -b my-new-feature`
+3. Make your changes; ensure to periodically stage the changes
+4. Build the application; before you commit changes to production always ensure to run this command `npm run build`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
+5. Commit the changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+6. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request
+7. Submit a pull request
+8. Assign someone to review your PR before it's merged into the main branch.

 ## Documentation